opentelekomcloud-docs/cloud-create/umn/source/index.rst

 .. attention::

-  You can now deploy OpenShift v4.16 in all 3 locations: Germany, Netherlands, and Switzerland.
+  v2.17 has been released: You can now save an app as a private template and share it within your project.
 See :ref:`Release notes`.

 1. Overview
 ===========